Personal profile

 The lab is focussed on understanding the mechanisms that regulate myeloid cells, particularly monocytes and macrophages, in health and disease with a view to supporting the development of targeted therapies.
 We also investigate whether the activation of myeloid cells can be used as a precision medicine tool to identify groups of patients that are responsive to particular treatments.

-There are three current research themes in the lab:
+There are two current research themes in the lab:

 Gut and Oral Macrophages - In collaboration with the Konkel Lab, we are investigating how gut and oral macrophages differentiate and their roles in health and inflammation.
 We are particularly interested in the functions of gut macrophages in allergic-type (type 2) inflammation.